American Society for the Defense of Tradition, Family and Property

-The American Society for the Defense of Tradition, Family and Property, also known as The American TFP, and legally incorporated as The Foundation for a Christian Civilization, Inc. is a Traditionalist Catholic American advocacy group.
+The American Society for the Defense of Tradition, Family and Property, also known as The American TFP, and legally incorporated as The Foundation for a Christian Civilization, Inc. is a traditionalist Catholic American advocacy group.
 It is an autonomous organization which forms part of the larger social conservative, anticommunist and monarchist international Tradition, Family, Property (TFP) movement founded by Brazilian intellectual, politician, and activist Plinio Corrêa de Oliveira.

 History

 Founded in 1973, it is one of many "Tradition, Family and Property" groups (TFPs) and like-minded organizations worldwide, all of which are inspired by the work of the Brazilian intellectual, politician, and activist Plinio Corrêa de Oliveira.
 The first American group was incorporated in 1975 and established its first hermitage in 1977 in Yonkers, New York.
 The Yonkers location was subsequently closed and the hermits established their permanent hermitage on 70 acres in Spring Grove, Pennsylvania.

 The Foundation for a Christian Civilization ("Foundation") was incorporated in 1973, drawing on earlier ties between Brazilians, who traveled to the US to develop a North American affiliate.
 The American TFP developed early connections with leaders of the religious and political right, including Paul Weyrich of The Heritage Foundation and the Free Congress Foundation and Morton Blackwell of the College Republican National Committee and the Reagan administration.
-In 1984, President Ronald Reagan expressed the hope for the movement’s “continued growth and prosperity.”
-“With your help and the help of all patriotic Americans,” said the President, “I know our nation can surmount all the challenges which lie ahead.”
+In 1984, President Ronald Reagan expressed the hope for the movement's "continued growth and prosperity", stating that "with your help and the help of all patriotic Americans, I know our nation can surmount all the challenges which lie ahead."
 Founded to help fundraising for a Catholic counterrevolution against left-wing ideologies and communism, it subsequently became a civil cultural organization that aims to uphold and promote what they consider to be the values of Christian civilization.
 The Foundation later merged in June 1992 with American TFP to form a single corporation identified as The Foundation for a Christian Civilization.